obaidakata/SQL-parser/README.md

 Orders(CustomerName: STRING, Product: STRING, Price: INTEGER)

 The code will return true for the following queries :
-SELECT Customers.Name FROM Customers WHERE Customer.Age=25;
+SELECT Customers.Name FROM Customers WHERE Customers.Age=25;
-SELECT Customers.Name FROM Customers WHERE Customer.Name=’Mike’;
+SELECT Customers.Name FROM Customers WHERE Customers.Name=’Mike’;

 and false for the following queries :